pesekt1/vidly_server/readme.md

 - models

 ### Integration tests
-- testing the database via the endpoints
+- testing the database via the endpoints.

 ```javascript
 //test suite for genres API: